Join Us for an Informational Session on Stroke Prevention and Awareness

-The event will take place on Tuesday, October 28 at the NKU METS Center.
+The event will take place on Thursday, October 29 at Highland Country Club from 11:30 am to 1:00 pm.
 For more information, including how to register, please click here.

 Stroke is an emergency where EVERY MINUTE COUNTS!
 Remember to act F.A.S.T.